CivicActions/cypress-tests/docs/Docker.md

 We have a [Docker image available](https://github.com/drydockcloud/ci-cypress) that will run your Cypress tests locally and in CI pipelines.

-> Using docker means folks don't have to install all the node stuff - [@synterra](https://github.com/synterra)
+> Using docker means folks don't have to install all the node stuff - [Sam Lerner](https://github.com/synterra)

 ## GUI